 pack-rat perk adds +10 to carry

 Does size matter?
 Not really.
-Do I still want a giant of a camera?
-Of course I do!
+Do I still want the camera equivalent of Andre The Giant? yeah of course I do!

 The Kiev 60 is a medium format SLR camera that uses the same bayonet lens fitting as the Pentacon Six.
 It was made in Russia in 1985.
 The camera is almost an exact duplicate of the Pentacon Six cameras in all ways except for the branding.